uio-carpentry/organisational/CONTRIBUTING.md

     3. Please do *not* work directly in your fork's `master` branch, since that will make it difficult for you to work on other contributions

-Staff from the UiO library as well as some of the Carpentry@UiO volunteers will review issues and pull requests or encourage others to do so.
+The Carpentry@UiO coordinators as well as some community volunteers will review issues and pull requests or encourage others to do so.
-The people are community volunteers, and have final say over what gets merged into the lesson.
+The people are community volunteers, and have a final say over what gets merged into the lesson.

 This document is modified from the